nhost/nuxt/README.md

 ## Example

-You can find an example project with this library and `nuxt-apollo` [here](https://github.com/nhost/nhost/tree/main/examples/nuxt)
+You can find an example project with this library and `@nuxtjs/apollo` [here](https://github.com/nhost/nhost/tree/main/examples/nuxt-apollo)